slipstream/SlipStreamDocumentation/docs/tutorial/src/main/markdown/05-end-users.md

 In the "torque" deployment module, click on the "Run" button to deploy a cluster with the default configuration.
 Once the deployment has completed the setup, you will be able to log into the master node as the user "tuser".
+(Look for the "master.1:hostname" property in the "master.1" section for the hostname or IP address.)

-    $ ssh tuser@134.158.75.99
+    $ ssh tuser@134.158.75.190

 The deployment will have created the "tuser" account and configured it so that you can log in with your standard SSH key.
 Once logged in, you can verify that cluster is correctly configured.

+> **NOTE**: To use Torque to submit jobs, you must be logged in as a
+> **non-root** user.
+Be sure to log in as "tuser" to follow the rest
+> of this example.

 Use the command `pbsnodes` to see the state of all of the workers.

     $ pbsnodes -a

-    $ TO BE COMPLETED...
+    onevm-188.lal.in2p3.fr
+         state = free
+         np = 1
+         ntype = cluster
+         status = rectime=1384596949,varattr=,jobs=...

+    onevm-189.lal.in2p3.fr
+         state = free
+         np = 1
+         ntype = cluster
+         status = rectime=1384596950,varattr=,jobs=...

 You will see that two worker nodes are available and free.
-The master node is not configured to run jobs, so it will be marked as "down".
+(The status lines have been truncated.)
+The master node is not configured to run jobs and will not appear in the list.

 To test that the cluster works correctly, create a job script (`job.sh`) with contents like the following: